Nevada

 A. Public employment

-Ban-the-Box and standards for considering conviction record: In June of 2017, the Nevada legislature enacted a nondiscrimination law that regulates consideration of convictions in public employment.
+Ban-the-Box and standards for considering conviction record in public employment: In June of 2017, the Nevada legislature enacted an exceptionally strong series of laws regulating consideration of criminal history in state and county employment.
 See Nev.
-Rev. Stat. §§ 245.046, 268.402.12 Under this provision, employers may not consider the criminal history of an applicant for a position in the classified or unclassified service of the state until after the earliest of the following: (1) the final interview; (2) a conditional offer of employment; or (3) if applicable, the applicant has been certified by the Administrator.
+Rev. Stat. §§ 284.281 (unclassified service), 284.283 (classified service), 268.402 (county employment).
+Under these provisions, state and county employers may not consider the criminal history of an applicant for a position in the classified or unclassified service of the state until after the earliest of the following: (1) the final interview; (2) a conditional offer of employment; or (3) if applicable, the applicant has been certified by the Administrator.
 The law does not apply to persons who would be disqualified by state or federal law for employment in a particular position because of their particular criminal history and does not apply to certain positions (firefighter or peace officer and “any position that entails physical access to a computer or other equipment used for access to the Nevada Criminal Justice Information System or the National Crime Information Center”).

-Under the new law, a public employer may refuse to certify an applicant or rescind a conditional offer of employment on the basis of a prior conviction or charges pending or filed within the last six months only after considering the following factors:
+Under the new laws (using § 284.281 as an example), a public employer may refuse to certify an applicant or rescind a conditional offer of employment on the basis of a prior conviction or charges pending or filed within the last six months only after considering the following factors:

 (a) Whether any criminal offense charged against the person or committed by the person directly relates to the responsibilities of the position for which the person has applied or is being considered;